Verb to be ESL Games, Activities and Worksheets

 To be or not to be

-ESL Verb to be Game - Grammar and Writing: Writing Questions and Answers from Prompts, Guessing - Group Work - Intermediate (B1) - 30 minutes
+ESL Verb to be Game - Grammar and Writing: Writing Questions and Answers, Guessing - Group Work - Intermediate (B1) - 30 minutes

 In this creative verb to be game, students write and respond to questions with the verb to be.
-Students then play a guessing game using the questions and answers.
 First, students think of a personal information question beginning with the word on their question slip and write down the next word in the question.
 Students then pass the slip to the person on their right, who writes the next word and passes it on.
-The student who writes the last word adds a question mark and hands the question to the next person, who writes an answer underneath, puts the slip in an envelope, and takes another slip.
-This continues until all the slips are completed.
-Students then take it in turns to take a slip from the envelope and read it aloud to the group.
-Students then guess who answered the question.
-The student who wrote the answer bluffs by guessing another student, but once all the other group members have guessed, the student reveals it was them.
+The student who writes the last word in the question adds a question mark and hands the question to the next person, who writes an answer underneath, puts the slip in an envelope and takes another slip.
+This continues until all the slips are complete.
+Students then take turns taking a slip from the envelope and reading the question and answer to the group members, who each guess which student answered the question.
+The student who wrote the answer bluffs by guessing another student, but once all the group members have guessed, they reveal it was them.
 For each correct guess, students score a point.
 The student with the most points at the end of the game wins.

 To be or not to be Preview